Bhavaay/Mathematical-Animation/README.md

 # Mathematical-Animation
-This is aimed to create a fun animation to look at.
+This is aimed at creating a fun animation to look at and is currently in the works.